uk-gov-mirror/hmrc.gmp-bulk/README.md

 - Environment header, `X-Originating-System`, `X-Receipt-Date`, `X-Transmitting-System`.

 ### Circuit breaker and error handling
-- Circuit breaker trips on 5xx/timeouts from HIP (`UsingCircuitBreaker`).
+- Circuit breaker trips on 5xx/timeouts from HIP/IF (`UsingCircuitBreaker`).
 - `429` rate limiting logs a warning and short-circuits via breaker.
-- Non-200/422 responses are converted to `UpstreamErrorResponse` with appropriate `reportAs` codes.
+- Non-200/422 responses surface as `UpstreamErrorResponse` with appropriate `reportAs` codes.

+### HIP error handling parity (service behavior)
+- On HIP responses, the service now persists a failure row with `globalErrorCode` equal to the status for:
+  - 400, 403, 404, 500, 503
+- HIP 422 (`HipCalculationFailuresResponse`) is transformed via `GmpBulkCalculationResponse.createFromHipFailuresResponse(...)` with:
+  - `globalErrorCode = first HIP failure code`
+  - `calculationPeriods = []`
+- 200 HIP success is transformed via `GmpBulkCalculationResponse.createFromHipCalculationResponse(...)` with:
+  - `globalErrorCode = 0`, period-level errors mapped from HIP messages
+- Correlation ID (if present) from HIP/IF responses is logged alongside failures for troubleshooting.

 ### Auditing
 - Requests are audited with `AuditConnector.sendEvent(DataEvent(...))`; audit failures are logged as warnings.